 Historically, MDEQ has seen turnover from both ends of the workforce: retirees and entry-level employees.
 Over the last several years, MDEQ experienced heavy losses in both upper and mid-level management to retirements and resignations.
-The significant loss of institutional knowledge held by individuals in their respective areas, combined with the trickledown effect of replacing them and our difficulty in hiring and retaining qualified staff, are taking a toll on our ability to meet the performance goals as well as our obligations to EPA.
-We continue to lose programmatic knowledge faster than we can replace it, compromising our ability to meet our performance goals.
+This depletion of institutional knowledge held by individuals retiring from their respective areas, the challenges of replacing them with less tenured middle managers, and the struggle to hire and retain qualified staff are impacting our ability to meet the performance goals and obligations to the Environmental Protection Agency (EPA), not to mention the expectations of the Mississippi public and elected officials.
+We continue to lose programmatic expertise faster than we can replace it.
+Recent increases to state fund appropriations may improve MDEQ's retention rate and preserve institutional knowledge but more work is needed.